tardonyx/TG_Avatar/README.md

 path to it in `config.py` file in block "customization" in manual launching mode or in `.env` file if launching in Docker.
 Note that file must be TrueType or OpenType.

+If you want to add background gif image you should place `.gif` file somewhere near the project and set path to it in `config.py` file in block "customization" or in `.env` file (`BG_GIF_PATH` variable).

 ## Launching (manual) ##